codibre/fluent-iterable/advanced-examples/iterate-chunks.md

   // Also notice that the item type is an array, because we're talking about a strem of chunked data await fluent<SomeData[]>(getChunkedData(request))
-    .flatMap() // With flat map, the stream of SomeData[] will unwind and be transformed in a stream of SomeData .forEach(doEachWork); // You could also just return the iterable without resolve it and del with the data somewhere else, for decoupling purpose
+    .flatMap() // With flat map, the stream of SomeData[] will unwind and be transformed in a stream of SomeData .forEachAsync(doEachWork); // You could also just return the iterable without resolve it and del with the data somewhere else, for decoupling purpose
 }
 ```